Configuring Multi-Datacenter Replication for Graph Data

 bash

-# On DC1 seed node
+# On the us-east-1 seed node

 cqlsh -e "CONSISTENCY EACH_QUORUM; INSERT INTO janusgraph_prod.edgestore (key, column1, value) VALUES (0x00000000000000000000000000000001, 0x01, 0x01);"

-# On DC2 seed node
+# On the eu-west-1 seed node

 cqlsh -e "CONSISTENCY EACH_QUORUM; SELECT * FROM janusgraph_prod.edgestore WHERE key = 0x00000000000000000000000000000001;"